Should you be an employee or entrepreneur? Ask your friends and family and you will get a variety of different answers.

-Some may tell you to just get a good job, save your money, buy a house with a white picket fence and invest in a retirement plan so you can mow your yard and feed the squirrels when you are 65.
+Some people may tell you to play it safe, don’t take risks, secure a good job, save your money, buy a house with a white picket fence and invest in a retirement plan so you can eventually sit on your deck and feed the squirrels when you are 65.

 Employee or Entrepreneur: 17 Questions to Ask Yourself Before You Decide Which Option is Best for You

-I believe that before you make the decision to become an entrepreneur, or stay an employee, you need to ask yourself these 17 questions.
+I believe that before you make the decision to become an entrepreneur, or remain an employee, you need to ask yourself these 17 questions.
 Your answers should determine the route you will take.